Raaed-Ilham/Spark-Internship-Task/README.txt

 1. Install and confirgure WAMP server, make sure APACHE and MYSQL are running

-2. Extract this zip file in the folder "C:\wamp64\www\" The folder name should stay the same
+2. Extract this zip file in the folder "C:\wamp64\www\" The folder name should be: Task Manager Raaed Ilham

 3. Create the database and tables